 Letters of credit are issued to counterparties under various contractual arrangements with the Corporation and certain subsidiaries of the Corporation.
 If the Corporation or its subsidiary does not perform under such contracts, the counterparty may present its claim for payment to the financial institution through which the letter of credit was issued.
 Any amounts owed by the Corporation or its subsidiaries under these contracts are reflected in the Consolidated Statements of Financial Position.
 All letters of credit expire within one year and are expected to be renewed, as needed, in the normal course of business.
 The total outstanding letters of credit as at Dec.
-31, 2019 was \$690 million (2018 - \$720 million) with no (2018 - nil) amounts exercised by third parties under these arrangements.
+31, 2020, was \$621 million (2019 - \$690 million) with no (2019 - nil) amounts exercised by third parties under these arrangements.

-24. Exchangeable Securities
+25. Exchangeable Securities

-On March 25, 2019, the Corporation announced that it had entered into an Investment Agreement whereby Brookfield agreed to invest \$750 million in TransAlta through the purchase of exchangeable securities, which are exchangeable into an equity ownership interest in TransAlta's Alberta Hydro Assets in the future at a value based on a multiple of the Alberta Hydro Assets' future adjusted EBITDA ("Option to Exchange").
+On March 22, 2019, the Corporation entered into an Investment Agreement whereby Brookfield agreed to invest \$750 million in TransAlta through the purchase of exchangeable securities, which are exchangeable into an equity ownership interest in TransAlta's Alberta Hydro Assets in the future at a value based on a multiple of the Alberta Hydro Assets' future-adjusted EBITDA ("Option to Exchange").
 On May 1, 2019, Brookfield invested the initial tranche of \$350 million in exchange for seven per cent unsecured subordinated debentures due May 1, 2039.
-The remaining \$400 million will be invested in October 2020 in exchange for a new series of redeemable, retractable first preferred shares, subject to the satisfaction of certain conditions.
+On Oct.
+30, 2020, Brookfield invested the second tranche of \$400 million in exchange for redeemable, retractable first preferred shares.